-For the next five years, Jane saw steady improvement in maize yields and soil fertility on the plot; she reports being able to harvest two 90-kg sacks from an area that formerly gave about 20 kg in total.
+For the next five years, Jane saw steady improvement in maize yields and soil fertility on the plot; she reports being able to harvest two 90 kg sacks from an area that formerly gave about 20 kg in total.
 This improved harvest signalled a change in fortunes for her small family, because it allowed them to start saving money to build their own house, instead of spending all their income on food.

 Their good fortune continued in 2011 with the arrival of Amina, a purebred Friesian dairy cow, a gift from Heifer International.
-On her diet of Napier, desmodium and crop residues, Amina gives nine litres of milk a day.
-After the family have taken what they need, the rest is sold for KSh50 per litre.
+Now Jane has three heifers and two are producing milk.
+On their diet of Napier, desmodium and crop residues, they each give 10 litres of milk a day at peak lactation.
+After the calves and family have taken what they need, the rest is sold for KES 60 a litre.
 "We are living a good life," says Jane, "We have enough to eat, a balanced diet and the children drink milk."